en0/hdcode-presentation/tt-presentation.md

 - Introduction
 - The Cost of Bad Code
-- Philosophies of Clean Clode
+- Philosophies of Clean Code
 - Responsibility

 ---